nickjackolaisen/BusinessInitiaitive/_posts/llc/2023-07-03-what_does_llc_mean.md

 ---
 layout: post
-title: "What Does LLC Mean and How Do They Work?"
+title: "What Does LLC Mean in Business and How Do They Work?"
 date: 2023-07-03
-update_date: 2023-09-05
+update_date: 2023-09-08
 author: jack_nicholaisen
 summary: LLC stands for Limited Liability Company.
 Read this to find out how you can use one to fast-track your success.
 tags: what llc mean, what do llc means, what does being an llc mean